LefanHu/TELUS-pizza/README.md

 - Orders can't be placed in the past (from point of view of container)
 - Same names with different phone numbers are different individuals

+## Reflections
+Really wanted a cleaner way to deal with toppings that isn't just 3 booleans :(

+Due to my unfamiliarity with html, I was unable to get the form inputs to work properly...

 ## Technology Stack

 **MongoDB:**